Surgeon24/UPorto_Event/Docs/EBD/EBD.md

 ### 2. Additional Business Rules

 - BR01 : Only registred users who participate on the event can make comments and answer to polls.
-- BR02 : Only event creators can delete or cancel the event.
-So event moderators, can´t.
-- BR03 : Only Participants of an specific event can vote in polls
+- BR02 : Only Participants of an specific event can vote in polls
-- BR04 : Only Event Moderators can invite users to an event
 ---